Here's a holographic entity impersonating another holographic entity.

 - The main characters of Kila Ilo have holographic projecting bracelets to look human, or in Ferris's case like a dog-rabbit.

-- Jessica Benton from Jem and the Holograms uses a pair of holographic projectors in her earrings and a computer bequeathed to her by her inventor father to become rock singer Jem.
+- Jerrica Benton from Jem uses a pair of holographic projectors in her earrings and a computer bequeathed to her by her inventor father to become rock singer Jem.

 - On Spider-Man: The Animated Series, the Chameleon did his shapeshifting through a holographic device on his belt that would let him take pictures of people and then copy those images (his ability to imitate voices seems to be a natural one though).